The 2026 BCSD Film Festival is finally here!

 For high school students only, this year we are able to show a limited number of longer shorts (up to 4 minutes) upon our review team’s approval.
 While we can’t guarantee we can show all longer films at the festival, we encourage you to submit your project if you’re already working on a film with a bigger scope.

 Make sure your film is shot horizontally / in landscape orientation!
-Work on your video project from now until the submission deadline of Sunday, April 13, 2025.
+Work on your video project from now until the submission deadline of Wednesday, April 8, 2026.

 We can accept ONE film project per student, where that student is the lead filmmaker.
 A project is defined as one film file that meets the length and content requirements of the festival.
 It is OK for students to be involved with other film festival projects in a supporting role.